abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 as the index of the valence band is given by 8 / 2 = 4.
-Obviously, this input file will only provide the ZPR of the direct gap as Si has an indirect fundamental bandgap.
+Obviously, this input file can only provide the ZPR of the direct gap as Si has an indirect fundamental gap.
 This the most flexible approach but it requires the specification of three variables and, obviously, one should
 know where the CBM/VBM are located.
 Alternatively, one can use [[gw_qprange]] or [[sigma_erange]].